fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 coordinates to specify the region occupied by the box.

 Our waveguide plates are 100 mm x 100 mm rectangular metal sheets, separated by a 16 mm vacuum (i.e. empty space).
-Following the convention of CAD, we center the plates around the origin.
+Following the common CAD conventions, we center the plates around the origin.
 Thus, for the upper plate, both its X and Y coordinates are (-50, 50).
 Their Z coordinates are -8 and 8 respectively, which means these metal plates have no thickness::